Brooklyn (film): Historical context

 The film is set during a time when Irish migration to New York was thriving.
 The initial boom of Irish immigration to the US had started during the period following the Great Famine (1845–49).
-By the end of World War II, the rate of Irish immigration to New York had declined, but newly arriving citizens were still be able to find bustling Irish communities in which women were arguably a more significant presence than men.
+By the end of World War II, the rate of Irish immigration to New York had declined, but newly arriving citizens were still able to find bustling Irish communities in which women were arguably a more significant presence than men.
 These women immigrants were often very active in the workplace, placing marriage ambitions on hold to find practical occupations in places such as supermarkets, eateries, and stores.
 Eilis makes her journey from Ireland to America in the 1950s, along with approximately 50,000 other immigrants (around a quarter of whom moved to New York) as a part of the second minor wave of migration.
 Many of these migrants were in search of steadier jobs and a happier lifestyle.
 There were also smaller surges of immigrants from many other countries at this time, expanding the trend of modern-day America becoming a vast land of many different cultures.

 Adaptation

 Brooklyn is adapted from Irish writer Colm Tóibín's 2009 novel of the same name.
 The novel has been much-celebrated in the literary world, with The Observer naming it as one of "The 10 best historical novels" in 2012.
 In addition to this, it won the 2009 Costa Novel Award, was shortlisted for the 2011 International Dublin Literary Award, and was longlisted for the 2009 Booker Prize.

 The film is generally regarded as a faithful adaptation of the novel, with Tóibín noting the overall "authenticity" of the film in an interview with The Washington Post.
 However, the two works differ notably in how they end: in the novel, Eilis leaves Ireland, but her destination and ultimately her fate is left for the reader to decide, while the film ends with Eilis having a poignant reunion with Tony in Brooklyn.
-In Tóibín's later novel, Nora Webster, set in the 1960s, the author offers a glimpse of Eilis's later life during a conversation between that story's main character, and Eilis's mother.
+In Tóibín's later novel, Nora Webster, set in the 1960s, the author offers a glimpse of Eilis's later life during a conversation between that story's main character and Eilis's mother.
 Both the book and film have been praised for their refreshing perspective on the plight of the Irish immigrant.